nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 ### <a id="watch-hdr-videos">Watch HDR videos

-To play HDR videos, see `youtube-play` found in the extras folder.
+To play HDR videos, see `youtube-play` in extras folder.

 ### <a id="advert">See also, advert at Clear Linux